-A new study by Student Achievement Partners identifies middle school interventions that can increase later Algebra success.
+A new study by Student Achievement Partners identifies early interventions that can increase later Algebra success.

 We are committed to advancing equity in education and helping all students learn, and we are thrilled to have the efficacy of MATHia validated in this research.

 Carnegie Learning is shaping the future of education.
 Born from more than 30 years of learning science research at Carnegie Mellon University, the company has become a recognized leader in the ed tech space, using artificial intelligence, formative assessment, and adaptive learning to deliver groundbreaking solutions to education’s toughest challenges.
 With the highest quality offerings for K-12 math, ELA, literacy, world languages, professional learning and more, Carnegie Learning is changing the way we think about education, and creating powerful results for teachers and students alike.Explore more related to this author